Getting Your First Tattoo: Key Tips and Advice

 Make Sure You Have Enough Money

-Also when getting a tattoo, don’t forget other small costs you might have on the day such as car parking, food, drink, tattoo aftercare products, and probably a tip for your artist.
+Also, don’t forget other small costs you might incur on the day, such as car parking, food, drink, tattoo aftercare products, and tips for your tattoo artist.

 Additional Info: How Much Do Tattoos Cost?